BjornFridal/fridal-blog/src/content/blog/lets-build-a-redux-clone.md

 ## Action Creators

 A common practice in Redux is to use Action Creators to create the action we want to dispatch.
-Action Creators helps us reduce code duplication and extract logic out from our components.
+Action Creators help us reduce code duplication and extract logic out from our components.

 Action Creators may seem like overkill in our tiny Pokémon application, however now with `thunkMiddleware` our store can also handle actions that are functions.
 Let's use Action Creators to create both action objects and action functions.